punktDe/vagrant-workshop/06_ansible/README.md

 ansible -m shell -a "freebsd-version" all
 ```

-## Run Ansible play to install Redis Ron all nodes
+## Run Ansible play to install Redis on all nodes

 ```sh
 ansible-playbook pb_redis.yml